bentalebahmed/BlueUnity/README.md

 ## Installation

 Import `UnityAndroidBluetooth.unitypackage` (V3) into a Unity project.
 In the Scenes folder, you will find a scene "SampleScene" to test the Bluetooth plugin.
-Make sure the set the minimum android API level to API level 27 from Player Settings.
+Make sure to set the minimum Android API level to API level 27 from Player Settings.

 ## Usage